 Once inside the park, paved roads will take you to most of the main attractions like the campground, picnicking areas, and various ponds and trailheads.
 There's also plenty of the park that you can only see by foot, bike, or boat, so don't forget to pack your favorite gear along in the campervan.
 There are numerous overflow parking lots, so even during the peak summer months, you should have no trouble finding a place to park the rig.
 Those staying overnight can, of course, park the travel trailer at their campsite.

-During the wintertime it can be quite snowy around the park.
-Make sure that you check the forecast and current road conditions before beginning your journey.
+During the wintertime, it can be quite snowy around the park.
+Make sure that you check the local forecast and current road conditions before beginning your journey.

-Even if you don't like to fish there are still plenty of ways to get out on the water in Kickapoo State Park.
-Since there are so many different ponds and rivers, you should think about what you want to do on the waters.
-A concession stand within the park offers canoe, tube, kayak and paddle board rentals.
+Even if you don't like to fish, there are still plenty of ways to get out on the water at Kickapoo State Park.
+Since there are so many different ponds and rivers, you should think about what you want to do out on the water.
+A concession stand within the park offers canoe, tube, kayak, and paddleboard rentals.
 They also offer shuttle services to certain parts of the Middle Fork of the Vermilion River for you to enjoy.